kenobeee/universal-table/README.md

 This starter pattern provides a foundation for developing client-side web applications using React, TypeScript, Redux Toolkit, and Styled Components.
 It includes a basic setup with Webpack.

+## The process of adding new mock data

+1. Creating a new JSON file and naming it according to the camelCase rule (path: 'mock/*');
+2. Adding a new key-value pair with the same name to the enum TableType (the key name should match the file name) (path: 'src/store/type.ts')
+3. Following the breadcrumb trail in TypeScript

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.